Fast Search-By-Classification for Large-Scale Databases Using Index-Aware Decision Trees and Random Forests: Experiments

-\begingroup We start by demonstrating the effectiveness of our approach in the context of a realistic geospatial case study.
-Here, we employ a collection of aerial data with a resolution of $12.5$~cm per pixel and imagery of Denmark from the year 2018 (non-public data set), with the images being decomposed into patches of size $256\times256$ pixels.
-In total, the database contains $\testsize=1,441,557,000$ patches.
+\begingroup We begin by demonstrating the effectiveness of our approach through a geospatial case study, using 12.5 cm per pixel resolution aerial imagery of Denmark from 2018 (non-public data set).
+The images are decomposed into 256×256 pixel patches, resulting in a data set size of $\testsize=1,441,557,000$ patches.
 We identified and manually collected labels for six classes of potentially interesting objects, namely chimneys, planes, ships, PV panels, storage tanks, and (wind) turbines, see Figure~\ref{fig:classes}.
-Feature extraction was performed via a ResNet101 neural network architecture~\cite{HeZRS15} pretrained on ImageNet~\cite{ILSVRC15}, where the feature embedding layer was adapted to yield $\tdim=50$ features.
+Feature extraction was performed via a ResNet101 neural network~\cite{HeZRS15} pretrained on ImageNet~\cite{ILSVRC15}, where the feature embedding layer was adapted to yield $\tdim=50$ features.
 The model weights were fine-tuned by training the network for a few epochs using labeled patches over~7 classes (\ie, those depicted in Figure~\ref{fig:classes} and an additional class for ``other objects'') and the Adam optimizer~\cite{adam} with a learning rate of $0.0001$.\footnote{ResNet101 yielded satisfying results~\cite{HeZRS15}.
 Although several alternative methods could be applied for the purpose of feature extraction, we argue that the quality of features would affect all downstream models, including our competitors, random forests and decision trees.
 The extraction of ``optimal'' features depends on the data considered and is not the main goal of our study.} Note that the ResNet101 was used only as a pre-processing step, since its application would have required scanning the complete data set for every user query.

 \endgroup